talrasha007/node-lzma/README.md

 # node-lzma
-  Node.js bindings for the xz compression library.
+  Node.js bindings for the LZMA SDK library.

 # Why i write this package
   - It's native, performance is almost the same as c version.
   - I need ppmd algorithm.
+  - Tested on Windows / Linux / OSX

 # API
 ```